What is hospital indemnity insurance? Definition, benefits & who might need it.

 An illness or injury that requires a hospital stay could happen to anyone at any time.
-However, there are certain circumstances that could make someone more likely to experience hospitalization or high medical bills.
-Check out these five types of people who could benefit from purchasing hospital indemnity insurance and consider if it’s right for you!
+However, there are certain circumstances that could make someone more likely to experience hospitalization or high medical bills, and a hospital indemnity plan helps bridge that gap.
+Check out the benefits of purchasing hospital indemnity insurance, and consider if it’s right for you!

-Whether it’s a family history of cancer or a predisposition to heart disease, some people are aware that their chances of developing critical illness are greater than others.
+If you have a family history of cancer, heart disease, or other serious conditions, the likelihood of a future hospitalization may be higher than average.
 A quality hospital insurance plan can help these individuals safeguard their savings from the financial impact of a diagnosis so they can focus more on their health.

-2. Someone who has a future need for a surgery or procedure
+2. It can help someone who may have a need for a surgery or procedure in the future.

 If someone knows they will need a surgery or procedure in the future that requires hospital admittance, they can plan ahead for their out-of-pocket costs by purchasing hospital indemnity insurance.
 Hospital indemnity policies have waiting periods before coverage kicks in, and waiting periods are longer, typically at least 12 months, when it comes to preexisting conditions, so it’s important to find a policy that works with the treatment timeline.

 Some hospital indemnity insurance policies provide coverage for hospitalization due to normal pregnancy or childbirth after a waiting period, typically at least 10 months.
-So, if someone hopes to be pregnant in the future, they can plan ahead for their deductibles, copays and coinsurance by purchasing the right policy.
-This can help new moms focus less on medical bills and more on rest, recovery and their new baby.
+If someone hopes to be pregnant in the future, they can plan ahead for their deductibles, copays, and coinsurance by purchasing the right policy.
+This can help new moms focus less on medical bills and more on rest, recovery, and their new baby.

-A high-deductible health plan (HDHP) has a sizable deductible of at least $1,600 for individuals and $3,200 for families in 2024.
+A high-deductible health plan (HDHP) has a sizable deductible of at least $1,600 for individuals and $3,400 for families in 2026.
 These are the amounts policyholders have to pay out of pocket before their policy begins to pay.
-Someone who experiences a hospital stay will likely need to pay their entire deductible, plus possibly copays and coinsurance, totaling thousands of dollars; hospital insurance can help cover these costs.
+That means a single hospital stay could quickly eat through your entire deductible.
+A hospital indemnity plan pays out regardless of what your primary insurance covers, making it a natural complement for anyone carrying an HDHP.

-5. Anyone who wants to protect their family
+5. Hospital Indemnity plans can help anyone who wants to protect their family

 Everyone hopes that serious illness and injury never affect their family, but it’s still important to be prepared.
-Hospital indemnity insurance can help families fill in the gaps left by their major medical insurance and have peace of mind knowing they’re protected.
+A hospital indemnity plan is one of the more affordable ways to make sure an unexpected stay doesn’t derail your family’s finances.
+It can help families to fill in the gaps left by their major medical insurance and have peace of mind knowing they’re protected.

 Want more?
 Check out our blogs, Top 4 reasons to get hospital indemnity insurance and Q&A: Is hospital insurance right for you?